 The Nominating/Governance Committee is responsible for monitoring Board composition, including identifying individuals qualified to become Board members and determining methodologies for finding the best possible candidates with regard to experience and diversity.
 The Nominating/Governance Committee is authorized to establish guidelines for the qualification, evaluation and selection of new directors to serve on the Board.
-Diversity of backgrounds and experiences are among the factors that the Nominating/Governance Committee considers when evaluating composition of the Board.
-The Nominating/Governance Committee and the Board value a diversity of backgrounds, viewpoints, professional experience and skills among its directors.
+Diversity of backgrounds and experiences are among the factors that the Nominating/Governance Committee and the Board value a diversity of backgrounds, viewpoints, professional experience and skills among its directors.